 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about filgrastim (Neupogen, Neupogen SingleJect)?

-Before using filgrastim, tell your doctor if you have sickle cell disorder, a blood cell disorder, chronic myeloid leukemia, myelodysplasia (also called "preleukemia"), or if you are receiving chemotherapy or radiation treatment.
+Before using filgrastim, tell your doctor if you have a blood cell disorder (such as sickle cell anemia), chronic myeloid leukemia, myelodysplasia (also called "preleukemia"), or if you are receiving chemotherapy or radiation treatment.

 Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles, syringes, IV tubing, and other items used to inject the medicine.

 To be sure this medication is helping your condition, your blood may need to be tested often.
 This will help your doctor determine how long to treat you with filgrastim.
 Your liver function will also need to be tested, and you may need bone density scans.
 Visit your doctor regularly.